MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-depth-counter.md

 # Overview

-Primitive Depth Counter counts the of depth of every operations invoked in quantum program.
+Depth Counter counts the depth of every operations invoked in quantum program.
 All operations from `Microsoft.Quantum.Primitive` are expressed in terms of single qubit rotations, T gate, single qubit Clifford gates, CNOT gate and measurements of multi-qubit